 RACIAL EQUITY AND INCLUSION

-The Department of Public Works is fully committed to the initiative put forth by Mayor Tom Barrett in Advancing and Achieving Racial Equity and Inclusion.
+The Department of Public Works is fully committed to the initiative put forth by Mayor Cavalier Johnson in Advancing and Achieving Racial Equity and Inclusion.
 Racial disparities exist in virtually every key indicator of child, family, economic and community well-being.
 It is critical for the City of Milwaukee government to achieve racial equity within City government itself and in the communities we serve.

 Therefore, DPW recognizes our responsibility to work to eliminate racial disparities in the essential services we provide, the environment we demonstrate and expect in the workplace and in the partnerships we foster in the City of Milwaukee.
 DPW aims to demonstrate and foster a culture of inclusion, equity and social justice for our employees.
 In collaboration with the City’s Office of Equity and Inclusion, DPW employees will be receiving resources and tools needed to effectively manage conversations about racism and equity.